-Choosing good cookware for electric stoves is akin to choosing good cookware: any good quality cookware will work well on an electric stove.
+Choosing good cookware for electric stoves is akin to choosing good cookware in general: all good quality cookware work on electric stoves.

-So look for cookware that serves your needs and meets all other basic requirements such as good heating, durability, and safety.
+Look for cookware that meets your needs and has basic requirements such as good heating, durability, and safety.

-If you have a smooth top electric range, you may also want cookware that won't scratch the surface, but this isn't an essential requirement; if you're careful with your cookware, you can use any type on a smooth top electric stove without damaging it.
+If you have a smooth top electric range, you may want cookware that won't scratch the surface, but this isn't an essential requirement.
+If you're careful, you can use any cookware on a smooth top electric stove without damaging it.

 What Do You Want to Accomplish?